CortexIntelligentAutomation/docs/content/en/docs/2025.11/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/main-panel.md

 Selecting this option will cause the execution token, or the selected execution if there are multiple simultaneous executions, to be moved above the current block.

 Note: If multiple blocks have been selected, the `Set Next Block to Execute` action will only apply to the current block.
+If multiple executions have been selected this option is not available.

 See the [Set Next Block to Execute][Set Next Block to Execute tutorial] tutorial for a step-by-step guide.